3-2-1 Newsletter (3-19-2020)

 whether to retire entirely at once or transition from work into retirement

 evaluating how the decision to retire impacts key relationships

-Retirement is never just about the money.
-Having enough money to retire is important but unless that money is coupled with some sort of vision of what that future will be, retirement may be disappointing.
+Retirement is never just about money.
+Having enough money to retire is important, but if that money is coupled with some vision of what that future will be, retirement may be disappointing.

 Have a Question?
 Want to chat about it?

 Until next week,